 Trust Your Instincts to Learn

 Learning doesn’t come only from other people telling you what you need to know and how you need to learn it!
 The highly motivated, self-directed learner can make a “classroom of life”.
 Everything becomes an experience from which to learn.
 You can design your own learning experiences!
-Think about what you want to learn, how you might learn it and how you’ll know if you’ve learned it.
+Think about what you want to learn, how you might learn it, and how you’ll know if you’ve learned it.
 You can get a great deal from this Free Management Library.
 For example, take a half hour a week to review materials in the library.
-You’ll get a strong (free) sense about management.
+You’ll get a strong (free) sense of management.
 Glance at topics in the Personal Development topic, including, for example:

 - Self-Assessments (numerous self-assessments)

 - Goals – Setting Personal Goals

 - Learning Style Inventory